JakeCooke98/sitemate_backend_challenge/README.md

 - cd in to src directory
 - From here run, "node server.js"

+## TO RUN CODE WITH DOCKER

+- Ensure docker is running on your machine
+- Pull repo down on to local machine
+- Go inside of the repo
+- Run "docker build -t sitemap_challenge ."
+- Run "docker run -it sitemap_challenge"

 If you have any issues regarding getting this to work please contact cooke.jake98@gmail.com